AUGUST “To Do’s”

 - Watch new growth on roses for possible Rose Rosette disease.
 Don’t wait to take corrective action.
 Don’t miss Black Spot and Powdery Mildew on the roses.

 - Prune trees and shrubs, guiding new growth with selective pruning.
-If you must prune oaks (best to wait until mid-summer) use pruning paint to guard against Oak Wilt infection.
+Now is the time to prune oaks as oak wilt fungus has essentially stopped.
+It is still best to apply pruning paint to oaks.